 • A casino rating or review site.

-• A media site that highlights the casino construction on the page.
+• A media site highlighting casino construction on the page.

 • A media site that highlights the tournament.

-• A media site that highlights the legality of this activity.
+• A media site highlighting the legality of this activity.

 • An online store website with products for casino games, cards, poker sets (e.g., Amazon, eBay, or any auction).